 Armed with this information, you can start planning your kitchen remodel with greater precision.
 If your appliances seem to be in good repair – at least for now – you might focus your attention on other, more pressing projects, like installing new cabinet hardware or saving for higher-quality countertops.
 Still, if your appliances will likely function indefinitely, you should decide how long you are willing to wait before you replace your outdated devices.

 As is the case with any large remodeling project, you should develop a detailed timeline and budget for your dream kitchen well before you put in any work or incur any costs.
+While we all want to get on the phone to an experienced home remodeling company as soon as possible, you need to formulate a plan before you do this.
 While this should largely be a practical document designed to keep your remodeling efforts on track, you should seriously consider how long you are willing to wait for updated appliances.
 As long as your current kitchen equipment functions well, you can delay replacing them until the very last stage of your remodel – but you might not be willing to endure outdated tools for that long.

 Consider Options to Help You Replace Your Appliances and Systems